BigDataWUR/PCSE-Gym/doc/index.rst

 CropGym: a Reinforcement Learning Environment for Crop Management
 -----------------------------------------------------------------

-CropGym is a highly configurable `Python Gymnasium <https://gymnasium.farama.org/>`__ environment to conduct Reinforcement Learning (RL) research for crop management.
+CropGym is a highly configurable `Python Open AI gym <https://gym.openai.com/>`__ environment to conduct Reinforcement Learning (RL) research for crop management.
 CropGym is built around `PCSE <https://pcse.readthedocs.io/en/stable/>`__, a well established python library that includes implementations of a variety of crop